Swarthmore has committed to becoming a Zero Waste campus in our efforts to reduce environmental harm and promote just and sustainable systems.

 Waste Characterization Studies are designed to track diversion metrics, but are not conducive to tracking reduction.
 The Zero Waste Working Group is working with various haulers and processing facilities for our compost, recycling, and trash in order to improve tracking of our total waste amounts over time.

-You can read the report on 2016-2019 Waste Characterization Studies here.
+You can read the following Waste Characterization Study reports below.

 - Contact Our Zero Waste Team